jan-blaska/alza-case-study/README.md

 ### In this project I have used
 - Favicon
 - Google Fonts
-- CDNs for Font Awesome icons and 3D librady Three.js
+- CDNs for Font Awesome icons and 3D library Three.js
 - JS script for text animations
 - JS script for 3D model
 - CSS responsive design